opensearch-project/dashboards-i18n/.github/ISSUE_TEMPLATE/translation.md

 ---

 **What is this translation file?**
-- [ ] create a new file on plain opensearch dashboards
-- [ ] create a new file including plugin translations
+- [ ] create a new translation file
-- [ ] add plugin translations
 - [ ] update a current translation file

 **If it involves plugins translation, what are the plugins?**